agodwinp/linux-server-config/README.md

     $ sudo mkdir /.ssh

-Create a file called `authorized_keys`.
+Within the `.ssh` folder, create a file called `authorized_keys`.

     $ sudo touch /.ssh/authorized_keys

-Return to the public key that has been generated on your local machine, and view the key using:
+Keep this window open where you're logged into the instance via SSH in the browser, but return to the public key that we generated earlier on your local machine.
+We can do this by opening a terminal window and running

     $ cat ~/.ssh/item_catalog.pub

-Copy this entire key into the `authorized_key` file within the VM using:
+View the contents and copy this entire key into the `authorized_key` file within the VM using:

     $ sudo nano /.ssh/authorized_keys

-Set up some specific file permissions on the authorized_keys file and the .ssh directory.
+Next, we need to set up some specific file permissions on the `authorized_keys` file and the `.ssh` directory.
 This is a security measure that ssh enforces to ensure other users cannot gain access to your account.
+From within your instance, run the following commands

     $ sudo chmod 700 /.ssh
     $ sudo chmod 644 /.ssh/authorized_keys

-Log out of the grader user
+Now let's log out of the grader user.

     $ exit

+And log out of the instance.
+Return to the your Lightsail instance screen within your browser.
+Navigate to the `Networking` tab and you should see under `Firewall`, that the instance accepts connections on port `22` and `80` for SSH and HTTP respectively.
+We need to add 2 more connections and remove the **SSH** connection on port 22.
+Click on `Edit rules`, delete the connection on port `22` and add two connections with the following settings.
+Finally save these changes.

+    Application: Custom
+    Protocol: TCP
+    Port range: 2200

+    Application: Custom
+    Protocol: TCP
+    Port range: 123

-And log out of the VM.
-Now reboot the VM and from a terminal window, ssh into the VM with your new user and private key using this command:
+Finally, reboot the instance by clicking on `Reboot` and from a terminal window, ssh into the instance with your new user and private key using this command:

     $ ssh grader@35.178.22.227 -i ~/.ssh/item_catalog -p 2200